idaholab/TMAP8/doc/content/source/nodal_kernels/TrappingNodalKernel.md

 concentration of empty trapping sites, and $C_s$ is the concentration of the mobile species.

-As outlined in [content/index.md#scaling] it is important to scale different specie numerical concentrations to the same order of magnitude in order to have robust (non)linear solves.
+As outlined in [index.md#scaling exact=True] it is important to scale different specie numerical concentrations to the same order of magnitude in order to have robust (non)linear solves.
 Unfortunately, incorporation of scaling tends to obfuscate residual-computing objects a bit, including